Rob Friend: International career

 Friend has represented Canada at the U-20, U-23, and senior levels.
 He saw action in the 2001 FIFA World Youth Championship, as well as the 2004 CONCACAF Men Pre-Olympic Tournament.

 Friend debuted with the senior international team on 18 January 2003 in a friendly with the United States.
 Since then, and as of February 2013, he has been capped 32 times by his country, scoring twice.
 He has represented Canada in five FIFA World Cup qualification matches.

 Personal life

 Friend was inducted into the UCSB Intercollegiate Athletics Hall of Fame in 2008.
-In August 2014, Friend was named as the inaugural sports ambassador for the Academy for Canadians in Sports and Entertainment – Los Angeles.
+In August 2014, he was named as the inaugural sports ambassador for the Academy for Canadians in Sports and Entertainment – Los Angeles.

 Friend is married to Marisa Lauren "Mari" Bell, a former UC Santa Barbara women's volleyball player.
 The couple have three children.

 Friend was featured in the book Saskatchewan Soccer People: Martin Nash, Rob Friend, Kevin Holness, Jordan Schidlowsky, Brian Philley, Norman Sheldon, Amy Vermeulen.